 Make a plan for spa and beauty treatments ahead of time.
 A simple schedule can help you avoid much last-minute panic.
 Connect with the hairstylists, tanning salons, and nail or skin-care specialists we have listed in the guide – have we mentioned that you should see how many are on Pinterest?
 We have it from those who are in-the-know that investing in lash extensions or a lash lift is the perfect way to avoid streaming mascara on the big day.

 Include the moms and the bridal party in your plans and make that spa day more fun.
 You may even get a bridal party discount.

 Avoid the craziness of being the host for out-of-town guests during the busy days just before the wedding.
 It is easy to reserve a block of rooms at one of our highly recommended places to stay.

-Families will love the arcade and pool areas at the Hampton Inn which is really close to some of our venues including Winmock at Kinderton and the Stable at Riverview or they may want to take advantage of our outdoor activities and local campgrounds.
-Couples will want to check out The Suite Place on Main for a quaint place to stay that has easy access to all of Mocksville’s downtown activities and restaurants.
+Families will love the arcade and pool areas at the Hampton Inn, which is really close to some of our venues, including Winmock at Kinderton and the Stable at Riverview or they may want to take advantage of our outdoor activities and local campgrounds.
+Couples will want to check out The Suite Place on Main for a quaint place to stay with easy access to all of Mocksville’s downtown activities and restaurants.
 Check with your chosen venue for special pricing on nearby places to stay as well.

 If family members need to stay at your place, consider making a reservation for yourself.
 A venue such as The Boxwood Estate, where you can host the wedding PLUS stay the night before in one of their lovely historic rooms will allow you to relax and then ease into your special day without worrying about hosting visitors from out of town.